 But now that I have discovered Instant Pot mashed potatoes they just may have to happen a whole lot more!
 And I'll definitely never make stovetop mashed potatoes for the holidays ever again.

 In my Cajun Chicken & Rice and my Instant Pot Chili recipe I shared why I love the Instant Pot for weeknight cooking.
+Here are 11 tips & tricks for using the Instant Pot.
 Now let me tell you why an electric pressure cooker is so great for this holiday side dish as well:

 - I love that I can just throw in the potatoes and walk away while they cook without any danger of boiling over.